Bubbu0129/Economist2PDF/README.md

     -h, --help          Show help message
 ```

-Disclaimer: The program is FOR EDUCATIONAL PURPOSE ONLY.
-Do not distribute the output files.
-Delete the files after browsing.
+DISCLAIMER: This program is FOR EDUCATIONAL PURPOSE ONLY.
+Do not distribute the output files, and immediately delete them after browsing.